sungnga/practice/css-and-sass/README.md

 **3 ways to define span:**
 - Start at column 2 / end at column 3: `grid-column: 2 / 3;`
-- Start at column 2 / spand 2 columns: `grid-column: 2 / span 2;`
+- Start at column 2 / span 2 columns: `grid-column: 2 / span 2;`
 - Start at column 1 / span all the way to the end: `grid-column: 1 / -1;`
 - span methods work for `grid-row` as well